What you need to do to get the third stimulus payment of up to $1,400

 It’s all about your AGI, which is your gross income minus certain adjustments.

 This time around, the AGI phaseout happens sooner than in the previous stimulus packages.
-So, you may have received money in the first and second round but won’t get a check in this latest stimulus package.
+So you may have received money in the first and second round but won’t get a check in this latest stimulus package.

-If you file as an individual and your adjusted gross income is more than $80,000 you aren’t entitled to a stimulus relief.
+If you file as an individual and your adjusted gross income is more than $80,000, you aren’t entitled to a stimulus check.
 The cutoff is $120,000 for individuals filing as head of household.
 Couples earning more than $160,000 will phase out of a payment.

 Don’t assume you won’t qualify.
 If you aren’t sure of your AGI, you’ll find it on Line 11 on Form 1040 and 1040-SR for the 2020 tax year.
 It’s on Line 8b on your 2019 federal tax return.